Skip to main content Skip to navigation

 TWENTY-FOUR FACULTY

-Our dedicated faculty conduct problem-driven research, teach in-person and online courses, and assist policymakers and government and non-government leaders at local and national levels.
+Our dedicated faculty conduct problem-driven research, teach in-person and online courses, as well as assist policymakers and government and non-government leaders at local and national levels.

 SIX CLUBS

-Ethics Bowl, Mock Trial, Philosophy Club, Political Science Club, Political Science Honors Society, and the Pre-Law Society all enhance your education via experiential learning and engaging with peers and professionals.
+Ethics Bowl, Mock Trial, Philosophy Club, Political Science Club, Political Science Honors Society, and the Pre-Law Society all enhance your education via experiential learning and engaging with peers, professors and professionals.

 UNLIMITED CAREER CHOICES